Uyuni Proxy Setup

 Install a new Uyuni Proxy.
 For installation instructions, see Proxy Installation.

-In the Uyuni Web UI select the newly installed SUSE Manager Proxy and delete it from the systems list.
+In the Uyuni Web UI, select the newly installed Uyuni Proxy, and delete it from the systems list.

 In the Web UI, create a reactivation key for the old proxy system: On the System Details tab of the old proxy click